 In the mid- and late-2000s, BP (British Petroleum renewable energy office) conducted a massive project in India in cooperation with Prof. H.S.
 Mukunda's world-recognized gasification center at the Indian Institute of Science (IISc) in Bangalore.
-Eventually about 400,000 of the Oorja TLUD-FA gasifier stoves were produced.
-However, BP funding of the Oorja project stopped around 2010, and the offshoot company First Energy has refocused its efforts on larger stoves for institutional cooking.
+Eventually about 400,000 of the Oorja TLUD-FA gasifier stoves were produced (Figure 25).
+However, BP funding of the Oorja project stopped around 2010, and the off-shoot company First Energy has refocused its efforts on larger stoves for institutional cooking.

 There are subtle but fundamental differences between the FA-TLUD stoves (with forced air) and the stoves known as "fan-jet" or "high turbulence" stoves.
 Fan-jet stoves include the Philips stove, the Biolite campstove, the forced-air Lucia stove by Worldstove, the Turbo stove by Rene Nunez of El Salvador, and the SalvaBosque design, also in El Salvador.
-These stoves have continual operation (with frequent fuel feeding required) and do not create char that can be easily extracted.
-See "Microgasification Terminology: An Instructional Summary" at www.drtlud.com.
+These bottom-burning stoves have continual operation (with frequent fuel feeding required) and do not create char that can be easily extracted.
+See Micro-gasification Terminology: An Instructional Summary of MG (Anderson, 2013b).